sinatra/sinatra-recipes/helpers/partials.md

 ## Intermediate Partial
 The simple implementation is fine, but it simply renders a view within a view;
-nothing to sophisticated.
+nothing too sophisticated.
 Web development is just fancy string concatenation after all :)

 Usually we want to do more than simply render a view within a view though, so